 Carré Pain de Mie

 What makes Carré Pain de Mie home to (subjectively) the best croque madame in Paris?
 Their bread!
 France takes pride in their bakeries, but this is place is top-notch.
-All of their loaves are baked in-house every day, made of Japanese flour.
+All of their loaves are baked in-house daily, made of Japanese flour.
 This Beaubourg bakery is a true hidden gem.

 When you take a bite from one of their ham and cheese sandwiches, you’ll be amazed at the flavor of their bread.
 The croque madame is truly exceptional, with the gooey egg oozing down the grilled comté cheese being the best part.
 This bakery-turned-cafe welcomes customers to take away their hot sandwich, or enjoy it there.

 For a sophisticated approach to the classic, you’ll need to head to Bistrot Marloe.
 This chic bistro invites guests in to taste their modern cuisine.
 Although their croques are still made with the typical ingredients, their sandwiches are quite elevated in their quality.